-CB5138 Analogs for IPF and other Fibrotic Diseases: Our discovery efforts have identified CB5138 Analogs, a family of novel peptides with potential for use as treatments for fibrotic diseases.
+CB5138 Analogs for Idiopathic Pulmonary Fibrosis (IPF) and other Fibrotic Diseases: Our discovery efforts have identified CB5138 Analogs, a family of novel peptides with potential for use as treatments for fibrotic diseases.
 In co-cultures of human lung cells, CB5138-1 decreased the expression of key fibrosis biomarkers, including alpha smooth muscle actin (αSMA), and collagen types I and III.
-CB5138-1 also decreased the transformation of healthy lung cells into fibrotic cells after induction by TGFbeta1, resulting in reduced production of the fibrotic components αSMA and pro-collagen I alpha 1.
-In vivo, CB5138-1 decreased lung fibrosis and inflammation in both the prophylactic mouse model of IPF, initiating treatment with the peptide immediately after fibrosis induction by bleomycin, and in the therapeutic mouse model of IPF, starting peptide treatment one week after induction.
-In addition, using the more exacting therapeutic model of IPF, two new analogs of CB5138 (CB5138-2 and CB5138-3) significantly reduced lung fibrosis assessed by the Ashcroft Score, reduced inflammation, and decreased fibrosis-related changes in lung weight, collagen deposition in lung tissue, and collagen secretion into lung fluid.
-In addition, we have demonstrated that a CB5138 Analog has enhanced effects when combined with nintedanib, the leading treatment for IPF, suggesting potential utility for combination therapy in IPF.
-In the first quarter of 2021, we identified CB5138-3 as the lead clinical candidate in this program and our goal is to initiate IND-enabling activities with the potential to file an IND in 2022.
+CB5138-1 also decreased the transformation of healthy lung cells into fibrotic cells after induction by TGFβ, resulting in reduced production of the fibrotic markers αSMA and pro-collagen I alpha 1.
+In vivo, CB5138-1 decreased lung fibrosis and inflammation in both the prophylactic mouse model of IPF, where treatment with the peptide is initiated immediately after fibrosis induction by bleomycin, and in the therapeutic mouse model of IPF, with peptide treatment starting one week after bleomycin induction.
+In the same therapeutic mouse model of IPF, a related analog of CB5138 (CB5138-3) significantly reduced lung fibrosis assessed by the Ashcroft Score, reduced inflammation measured by lymphocytes in lung fluid, and decreased fibrosis-related changes in lung weight, collagen deposition in lung tissue, and collagen secretion into lung fluid.
+CB5138-3 also demonstrated significant reductions in a wide range of pro-inflammatory cytokines in lung fluid in the therapeutic IPF model, compared to no change in these cytokines with nintedanib, one of the leading treatments for IPF.
+In the first quarter of 2021, we identified CB5138-3 as the lead clinical candidate in this program and we are currently conducting IND-enabling activities with the goal of filing an IND and initiating our First-in-Human study for this program in 2022.

-CB5064 Analogs for ARDS, including COVID-19 Associated ARDS: Our internal discovery efforts have identified CB5064 Analogs, a family of peptides that are agonists of the apelin receptor with potential for use as therapeutics for COVID-19 associated ARDS and ARDS in general.
+CB5064 Analogs for Acute Respiratory Distress Syndrome (ARDS), including COVID-19 Associated ARDS: Our internal discovery efforts have identified CB5064 Analogs, a family of peptides that are agonists of the apelin receptor with potential for use as therapeutics for COVID-19 associated ARDS and ARDS in general.
 In May 2020, we initiated testing of CB5064 Analogs in preclinical models of ARDS.
-In the preclinical studies, acute lung injury was induced in mice by administration of lipopolysaccharide (LPS), a bacterial toxin that produces similar symptoms to other causes of ARDS, including fluid accumulation and cytokine secretion.
+In these studies, acute lung injury was induced in mice by administration of lipopolysaccharide (LPS), a bacterial toxin that produces similar symptoms to other causes of ARDS, including fluid accumulation and cytokine secretion in the lung.
 A single dose of CB5064 Analog was administered one hour prior to the LPS exposure and effects on lung weight and levels of pro-inflammatory cytokines were measured at 4 hours after LPS exposure.
 Treatment with CB5064 Analogs reduced fluid accumulation in the lungs and a corresponding broad reduction in levels of key pro-inflammatory cytokines secreted into the lung fluid, when compared to treatment with a placebo control.
-We previously demonstrated the beneficial effects of this novel family of peptides on glucose tolerance, insulin sensitivity and weight loss in an obese mouse model of T2D, as presented at the American Diabetes Association in 2019.
-In January 2021, we signed a Non-Clinical Evaluation Agreement (NCEA) with the National Institute of Allergy and Infectious Diseases (NIAID) initiating a collaboration to evaluate the potential of CB5064 Analogs for the treatment of COVID-19 associated ARDS.
-In parallel with the work being conducted by NIAID, we are currently performing the required studies in this program to select a candidate.
-Based on successful outcomes of those studies and additional funding, we will nominate a clinical candidate followed by initiation of pre-IND work in 2021, with the longer-term goal of initiating a Phase 1 study.
+With additional funding, we expect to be in a position to nominate a clinical candidate for this program and initiate additional IND-enabling work, with the longer-term goal of initiating a Phase 1 study.

 CB5046 Analogs for Cancer and Other Disease Indications: Our internal discovery efforts have identified CB5046 Analogs, a family of novel potent and selective peptide inhibitors of CXCR4, a key chemokine receptor involved in tumor growth, metastasis and avoidance of immune surveillance that is overexpressed in 75% of human tumors.
 CXCR4 is also involved in localization of healthy stem cells and in certain genetic diseases.
-We have demonstrated positive effects of one of the CB5046 Analogs when administered in combination with chemotherapy in an animal model of aggressive melanoma.
-We are screening multiple peptide analogs for in vitro activity and plan to explore the potential for use initially in stem cell mobilization and hematologic cancers.
+We have demonstrated positive effects of one of our CB5046 Analogs when administered in combination with chemotherapy in an animal model of aggressive melanoma.

 MBT3 Analogs for Cancer Immunotherapy: Our discovery efforts identified a novel peptide family, MBT3 Analogs.
 We have demonstrated the enhanced killing of cancer cells by human immune cells in the presence of an MBT3 Analog, and plan to further explore the therapeutic potential of this analog family for treatment of cancer, subject to resource availability and the requirements of our more-advanced programs.